bticknor/PyPoT/stats.md

 ## Generalized Pareto Distribution

-I use the $\xi, \sigma$ parameterization of the Generalized Pareto distribution, which yields the following CDF and PDF:
+The $\xi, \sigma$ parameterization of the Generalized Pareto distribution is used, which yields the following CDF and PDF:

 ```math
     F_{\xi, \sigma}(x) = 1 - (1 + \xi \frac{x}{\sigma})^{-1/\xi}